-Any government entity (city, town, school district or county) of the State of Colorado may join the CCUA.
+Any government entity (city, county, town, school or other special districts) of the State of Colorado may join the CCUA.
 As a member of the CCUA, your jurisdiction receives resources and expertise in the areas of public policy development, legislation, education, technology and programming.

 Formal and Informal Advocacy

 CCUA actively represents its members in council chambers, legislative halls, with local and state legislators, and at the table with company representatives of service providers.
 In collaboration with the National Association of Telecommunications Officers and Advisors (NATOA), the CCUA participates in federal matters impacting the interests of local governments.

 Nationally Recognized Legal Counsel and Representation

 CCUA is represented by Kissinger & Fellman, P.C.
 The firm’s attorneys have expertise in government, telecommunications, utilities and are highly respected as advisors on these issues at the municipal, state, and federal level, including the Federal Communications Commission (FCC).
 All member communities are provided a set amount of legal advice on individual member matters related to communications as part of their CCUA dues.

 The CCUA works with members of industry to create model agreements related to rights-of-way, cable television franchises, small cell siting and others.
 These model agreements can be used as a starting point in negotiations, this saves money and staff time since you don’t have to start from scratch.
 In addition the CCUA produces best practice guidebooks when our members face similar issues.
 These can range on items like social media to closed captioning requirements for PEG channels.

 CCUA members are provided with valuable information through monthly board meetings, email communication, and education conferences.
 Members are provided with timely information related to policy, legislative and regulatory action, and new technology innovations so that members can make swift decisions to address time sensitive issues that may impact their communities.